ydhamija96/Atomic-Styleguide/README.md

 # Explanation:

 This is an automated styleguide generator for atomic web design.
-It takes a BitBucket repo containing individual compoenents and templates, and displays a nice website with each of its compoenents and templates in a nice organized fashion, providing the ability to review designs, copy/paste the individual code for components, as well download only required files (among other things).
+It takes a BitBucket repo containing individual components and templates, and displays a nice website with each of its compoenents and templates in a nice organized fashion.
+It provides the ability to review designs, copy/paste the individual code for components, as well download only required files (among other things).

 It has no special requirements other than that of a standard PHP server, not even a database.
 All that must be done is to set it up on a PHP server (can be done locally, you don't have to make a website out of it), set index.php to point to the right BitBucket repo, and you're golden.